MisakaNA/FinalProject/README.md

 ----------------------------------------------------------------
 **How to run**
-1. To execute this project correctly, you must have `JDK 1.8` and `Javafx 8` installed.
+1. To execute this project correctly, you must have `JDK 1.8` and `Javafx 8` installed and you also need `sqlite-jdbc-3.30.1.jar` include in the project library.
 2. First run `Server.java` to start the server, client window will not show if server is not started.
 3. Then run `Main.java` to start a client.
 Multiple clients can be run at the same time, but you need to set it up in the configuration.
 For **IntelliJ IDEA**, at the right top of the window, you can `Edit Configuration` -> `Modify options` and check `Allow Multiple Instances`.